Secured borrowing

 Car Finance

-If car finance is the issue, we’ve got you covered on this as well.
-Head over to that section by clicking here
+If car finance is the issue, we’ve got you covered.
+Head over to that section by clicking here.

 Charging Orders

-These are secured debts; in most cases they start out as unsecured and are converted to secured.
-If you’ve had a County Court Judgment (CCJ) and the creditor has managed to secure a Charging Order, you will likely have been asked to make specific monthly payment amounts towards the debt in order to prevent the creditor applying for an Order for Sale.
+These are secured debts; in most cases, they start as unsecured and are converted to secured.
+If you’ve had a County Court Judgment (CCJ) and the creditor has managed to secure a Charging Order, you will likely have been asked to make specific monthly payment amounts towards the debt to prevent the creditor from applying for an Order for Sale.

-Judges have been given guidance to not grant an Order for Sale so easily, so there’s a good chance you will be able to come to agreement that will relieve some of the financial pressure.
-It’s important for you to fully understand Charging Orders, you can do that by clicking the article in the purple box below.
+Judges have been given guidance not to grant an Order for Sale so easily, so there’s a good chance you will be able to come to an agreement that will relieve some of the financial pressure.
+You need to understand Charging Orders fully; you can do that by clicking the article in the purple box below.

-If you are in a situation that you’ve taken out a loan secured to an asset i.e. a property and you are struggling with the payments, again communication is key.
+Again, communication is key if you’ve taken out a loan secured to an asset, such as a property, and you are struggling with the payments.

-Secured borrowing is obviously more of a risk than unsecured.
-We always recommend that you restrict secured borrowing to mortgages only.
-If you really need to borrow or acquire credit, it is much less of a risk to your assets if it’s unsecured.
+Secured borrowing is more risky than unsecured borrowing.
+We always recommend restricting secured borrowing to mortgages only.
+If you need to borrow or acquire credit, it is much less of a risk to your assets if it’s unsecured.

-Remember what we said earlier, going for the asset is often the last resort.
+Going for the asset is often the last resort for the creditor.
 Be aware of the options you have to prevent losing it.
-Don’t panic and make sure you are communicating (in writing).
-If you are not paying or communicating, you may leave the creditor no other options but to go for the asset.
-Take a look at the articles we have in the purple box below to get your mind right and relieve some of the stress debt you may be under.
+Don’t panic, and make sure you are communicating (in writing).
+If you are not paying or communicating, you may leave the creditor no option but to go for the asset.
+Take a look at the articles we have in the purple box below to get your mind right and relieve some of the stress you may be under...

 You might also like…